Reinforcement Learning from Compiler and Language Server Feedback: System Design for Feedback-Oriented Language Agents

-\paragraph{Contracts and invariants.} All location lists are ordered by the total order $(\texttt{uri}, sL, sC, eL, eC)$ with stable tie‑breakers. \texttt{bundleId} is the SHA‑256 of a JCS‑canonicalized subset of fields that excludes volatile timestamps.
-Given an identical workspace snapshot, server/version/encoding, and request, \system\ yields a byte‑identical bundle; see \Cref{prop:determinism}.
-Replayability extends to any scalar computed solely from bundle contents (e.g., the process reward in \Cref{sec:process-rewards}).
+\textbf{Contracts and invariants.} All location lists are ordered by the total order $(\texttt{uri}, sL, sC, eL, eC)$ with stable tie-breakers.
+The \texttt{bundleId} is the SHA-256 of a JCS-canonicalized subset of fields that excludes volatile timestamps and run-local trace data.
+Given an identical workspace snapshot, tool version, encoding, and request, \system\ yields a byte-identical hash-domain bundle under deterministic tool semantics (see \Cref{prop:determinism}).
+Replayability extends to any scalar computed from canonical bundle contents and recorded parameters; in particular, transition rewards are computed from ordered pairs of adjacent bundles.